Tell el-Dab'a

 Tell el-Dab'a is the modern name for the ancient city of Avaris, an archaeological site in the Nile Delta region of Egypt where the capital city of the Hyksos, once stood.
 Avaris was ruled by Canaanites and Mesopotamians from the end of the 12th through the 13th Dynasty consisting a mixture of cultures of Near East and Egyptian.
-Avaris became one of the largest city and capital of the Near East during the 14th Dynasty under the Hyksos King Nehesy, consisting of a large non-Egyptian population.
-Avaris, geological was placed within a strategic location becoming a military rival to the Egyptians.
+Avaris became one of the largest cities and a major capital of the Near East during the 14th Dynasty under the Hyksos King Nehesy, consisting of a large non-Egyptian population.
+Avaris was strategically located, becoming a military rival to the Egyptians.
 The Hyksos stayed militarily rivals to the Egyptians till their defeat and partial abandonment of Avaris at the end of the Second Intermediate Period when Ahmoses I reunified Egypt at the end of the 17th Dynasty and start of the New Kingdoms 18th Dynasty.
-Avaris still contained a large population of Asiatic until its full abandonment following the construction of Pi-Ramesses under Ramesses II during the 19th Dynasty.
+Avaris still contained a large population of Asiatic/Levantine origin until its full abandonment following the construction of Pi-Ramesses under Ramesses II during the 19th Dynasty.

 Identification of the site

-Excavations of the site were originally in 1885 by Édouard Naville.
-In 1929 and 1939, Pierre Montent excavated 20km north believing he was excavating Avaris instead he was excavating at Tanis, this belief was widely accepted at the time.
-In 1941-1942 Labib Habachi excavated under the Egyptian Antiquities Service at Tell el-Dab'a rediscovered Avaris and he did not believe Montent.
+The first excavations at the site were performed in 1885 by Édouard Naville.
+In 1929 and again in 1939, Pierre Montet excavated a site roughly 20km north of Tell el-Dab'a, believing it was Avaris.
+This identification was widely accepted at the time, though it was later established that he had in fact uncovered Tanis.
+While excavating Tell el-Dab'a for the Egyptian Antiquities Service in 1941-1942, Labib Habachi quickly became convinced that he had rediscovered Avaris, and that Montet had mis-identified the site to its north.
 When a detailed study of the topography of the site and its surroundings was made by Manfred Bietak of the Austrian Archaeological Institute in the 1980s, Habachi's hypothesis was confirmed.
 Bietak's mission revealed that the actual Hyksos capital was indeed Tell al-Dab'a.

 Recent investigations of cemeteries at Avaris have been conducted as part of thirty years of joint excavations by the Austrian Archaeological Institute of Cairo, led by Manfred Bietak, and since October 2010 by Irene Forstner-Müller.
 An interesting thrust of the latest investigations has to do with the historic epidemic at Avaris in 1715 BC, documented in archaeology and surviving papyrus.

 The nature of civilization at Tell el-Dab’a is understood from archaeological examination of the site.
 Excavations have discovered buildings, namely residences, tombs, and temples, that combine Egyptian and Canaanite architectural styles.
 The society of Tell el-Dab’a interacted with individuals from other regions who influenced their frescos.
 Although the remains have been damaged by the marshy environment as well as by the continual rebuilding and agriculture on the site, archeologists have shown that this city was occupied by a wealthy society with a large sacred precinct and unusual burial practices.

 From 1951 to 1954, Shehata Adam partly excavated the 12th Dynasty site of Ezbet Rushdi near Tell El-Dab'a.